BodneyC/knit-and-go/README.md

 knit-and-go ./test-patterns/rsc/simple.knit
 ```

-Or whatever other pattern file you wish to use (there are some examples in `./test-patterns/rsc`).
+With the last phrase being whatever other pattern file you wish to use (there are some examples in `./test-patterns`).

 ## How to Use

+There are a few different components to this software, this section hopes to elucidate on these different bits.

 ### Inputs and Outputs

-There are a few different components to this software, which can be best described by the input/output formats.
+The best way to understand Knit and Go is to look at the input and output formats.

 #### Knit